Accessing Kubernetes Clusters¶

 client-key-data: REDACTED

-kubectl config
+kubectl config¶

-Managing all aspects of contexts is done via the kubectl config
+Managing all aspects of contexts is done via the kubectl config command.
+Some examples include:

-* See the active context with kubectl config current-context
+* See the active context with kubectl config current-context.

-* Get a list of available contexts with kubectl config get-contexts
+* Get a list of available contexts with kubectl config get-contexts.

-* Switch to using another context with the kubectl config use-context <context-name>
+* Switch to using another context with the kubectl config use-context <context-name> command.

-* Add a new context with kubectl config set-context <context name> --cluster=<cluster name> --user=<user> --namespace=<namespace>
+* Add a new context with kubectl config set-context <context name> --cluster=<cluster name> --user=<user> --namespace=<namespace>.

 There can be quite a few specifics involved when adding a context, for the available options, please see the Configuring Multiple Clusters Kubernetes documentation.